An Immersive experience of memoirs with food, found documents and music.

 Table Radica pivots around encounters with love, questions about theatre, his relationship with the homeland, and the turmoils of making choices that eventually lead Habib to be remembered as a radical life.
-One who insisted for a humanistic vision, toiled for a higher aesthetic sensibility, marched on fearlessly, and inspired generations of people, young and old.
+His story is narrated as one with a humanistic vision, who toiled for a higher aesthetic sensibility, marched on fearlessly, and inspired generations of people, young and old.

 DURATION: 90 min